 Most of us are lacking in this essential mineral, but our stores become even more depleted when they’re trying to keep up with two people’s needs.
 Magnesium is vital for many of the body’s functions, but it is especially helpful for proper nerve function.
 A deficiency only compounds the sharp nerve pains caused by lightning crotch, and can cause muscle cramps and sciatica. (source)

 You’re probably well aware of unsightly varicose veins in the legs, but during pregnancy you can also get varicosities in the vaginal area.
-This can cause tingly pelvic pain from blood pooling in the lower extremities, similar to the zinging feeling of lightning crotch.
+This can cause tingly pelvic pain from blood pooling in the lower extremities, similar to the zinging feeling of lightning crotch. (source)

 You don’t have much control over your baby’s movements, but there are some things that can really help relieve the pain caused by lightning crotch.

 A good chiropractor will help align the spine by releasing subluxations that cause nerve compression.
-Since your body is now carrying increased weight, it can throw you off balance.
+Since your body is now carrying increased weight, it can throw off your balance.
 A chiropractor can adjust the spine and pelvis to relieve pressure that’s being put on ligaments and nerves, especially the sciatic nerve that can cause shooting pains down the legs. (source)